[Grades Kindergarten -12]

 These grade are taught together in one class.
 The students will focus on the ten commandments and the sacraments in a two-year rotation.
 Year one will Introduce the children to Catholic moral teaching and to foster moral living.
 Year two will enable the children to become knowledgeable of and active participants in the sacramental life of the Church.

 The students will journey toward the sacrament of confirmation with class discussions, service projects and mass participation.

 RELIGIOUS EDUCATION CALENDAR

-If you have any questions, please contact our Religions Education Facilitator, Lauren DeFelice.
+If you have any questions, please contact our Director of Religious Education, Lauren DeFelice.